Edric-cui/Portfolio1/_posts/2018-06-02-Zhishi TV-en.md

 - TV OS is slow

 **Possible Solution**
-- Pay attention to the simplicity and ease of use, consider use mobile phones to reduce the difficulty of interaction
+- Pay attention to the simplicity and ease of use, consider using mobile phones to reduce the difficulty of interaction

 **Summary**
 - **The content and methods of smart TV consumption of such users are based on the wishes of their parents.
 However, they themselves have a demand for knowledge-based interesting videos.
 If the content is appropriate, they may be able to guide their parents to watch them together.
 It is recommended as a secondary target user group. **